 What follows are the stories of Asian Pacific Islanders who have come out and overcome the obstacles of negative family reactions, unwelcoming religious traditions and societal prejudice.
 Also included are some of the actions and resources they found helpful.

-Coming out is a challenging journey but most lesbian, gay, bisexual and transgender people find that it is one worth taking.
+Coming out is a challenging journey but most lesbian, gay, bisexual, transgender and queer people find that it is one worth taking.
 Being an Asian Pacific American and coming out presents some unique hurdles, but they can be overcome with time and education.